jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     def logical_false():
         return False

   the test is green again!
-All tests are passing and the world is a better place than when I started.
+All tests are passing and the world is a better place than if I started.

 *********************************************************************************
 :yellow:`REFACTOR`: make it better